MAMMALS

 Old pregnant Grey seal dead in Nólsoy

-17. September 2008 an old pregnant Grey seal crawled ashore in Halgatoft in Nólsoy and lay down to die.
+17. September 2008 an old pregnant Grey seal crawled ashore in Hálgutoft in Nólsoy and lay down to die.

 The biologist Bjarni Mikkelsen says, that he has seen seals, that were 27 years old, and their teeth were in splendid condition compared to the teeth of the poor animal on the photographs.

-I estimate the age of this Grey seal to be somewhere between 30 to 40 years.
+I estimated the age of this Grey seal to be somewhere between 30 to 40 years.
 I have never before seen such worn teeth on any seal.

 The length of the mother was 195 cm from the tip of the nose to the end of the tail.
 The unborn puppy was 87 cm. long.